-New Zealand is one of the most gorgeous countries on earth, and even with its modest size, it packs a lot of history, culture, and attractions for us to experience.
+New Zealand is one of the most gorgeous countries on earth, and even with its modest size, it has a huge amount of history, culture, and attractions for you to experience.

-New Zealand is known for its stunning national parks, dynamic Māori culture, incredible hiking trails, and world-class skiing and surfing.
+It’s known for its stunning national parks, dynamic Māori culture, incredible hiking trails, and world-class skiing and surfing.
+Whether you’re on the South Island or the North Island, there’s always something amazing to see and do.

 I’m sure some of these will surprise you because they seem almost impossible, but as you’ll see, there’s more to New Zealand than meets the eye!